sgerov/gerovlabs/_posts/2024-09-13-ethical-responsibility.md

 > ##### Example
 >
-> [Camgridge Analytica](https://www.theguardian.com/technology/commentisfree/2020/oct/15/cambridge-analytica-threat-democracy-facebook-big-tech) is a good example usage of a product that started as a way to connect peers in Universities and escalated to shaping our democracies.
+> [Camgridge Analytica](https://www.theguardian.com/technology/commentisfree/2020/oct/15/cambridge-analytica-threat-democracy-facebook-big-tech) case is a good example of a product usage that started as a way to connect peers in Universities and escalated to shaping our democracies.
 {: .block-tip }

 This is why **ethical reflection** is essential at every stage of the software development process.
 When we build software, we aren't just delivering code.
 We are embedding assumptions, values, and biases into systems.
 It's our duty to ensure that these systems operate in a way that is **fair, just, and responsible**.